actions/setup-python/docs/advanced-usage.md

     - All available versions are listed in the [version-manifest.json](https://github.com/actions/python-versions/blob/main/versions-manifest.json) file.
     - If there is a specific version of Python that is not available, you can open an issue here

 >**Note:** Python versions used in this action are generated in the [python-versions](https://github.com/actions/python-versions) repository.
-For MacOS and Ubuntu images, python versions are built from the source code.
+For macOS and Ubuntu images, python versions are built from the source code.
 For Windows, the python-versions repository uses installation executable.
 For more information please refer to the [python-versions](https://github.com/actions/python-versions) repository.

 ## PyPy